Saturday, December 28, 2024

 our hill, at sundown

-On Sunday, Mark would have slept in until about 9 a.m. while I had gotten up earlier - usually around 7 a.m.
-I made a pot of coffee, then sat on one of the patio chairs to keep and eye out for passing wildlife - geese overhead, deer walking through, and the sounds of the cows mooing on the ranch next door.
+On Sunday, Mark slept in until about 9 a.m. while I had gotten up earlier - around 7 a.m.
+I made a pot of coffee, then sat on one of the patio chairs to keep an eye and ear out for passing wildlife - geese overhead, deer walking through, and the sounds of the cows mooing on the ranch next door.
 He would have said "oh, you're just going to let me sleep the morning away?" as he always did.
 I would have gotten him a cup of coffee and started making breakfast.

 I spy a cow

-Until afternoon we worked on various projects, just putseying around.
-Mark installed some nice stereo speakers on the outside of the Winnebago, then sat in his chair in the sun, listening to music on them.
+Until noon we worked on various projects, just putseying around.
+Mark installed some nice stereo speakers on the outside of the Winnebago, then sat in his chair in the sun, listening to music.
 Come up here, I said to him, motioning to the front of the barn.
 I knew he hadn't been feeling well and I just wanted him to relax in the shade.
-I opened his favorite wine (Lime in the Coconut!) and we sat in chairs facing each other, listening to music and chatting about anything and everything. {I so wish I could remember exactly what we talked about - we were sitting there for a couple of hours} It was so amiable - like two old friends and each others' favorite companion.
+I opened his favorite wine (Lime in the Coconut!) and we sat in chairs facing each other, listening to music and chatting about anything and everything for a couple of hours.
+It was so comfortable - like two old friends and each others' favorite companion.
 In the late afternoon we took a nap, then woke around 6 p.m, loaded up the RV, and headed home.
-I remember thinking that afternoon that we were really connecting, and I swore to myself that the NEXT weekend, we were just going to relax.
-No projects, no travel, just time in our chairs in the sun on our hill, soaking up the last bit of summer.
+I remember thinking that we were really connecting, and I swore to myself that the NEXT weekend, we were just going to relax.
+No projects, no travel, just time in our chairs in the sun on our hill, soaking up the last bit of summer, together.

 And then the unthinkable happened.